 As a cyclist, it’s not an overstatement to say…I was blown away with the first visit to Trentino.
 Cycling is a way of life here and avid riders have access to a range of routes including those made famous by Giro d’Italia stages (the region hosts the professional race every year, usually in the final week).

-Our location in Trentino is special.
-The home base of our training camps is positioned between two of Northern Italy’s most important river valleys Adige and Valsugana.
-This strategic locale gives us a range of options to find the perfect mountain micro-climate for every ride.
+Since that introductory trip, we have returned many times, staying for increasingly longer periods, including an annual summer residency for three months in the tiny village of Vattaro, positioned between two of Northern Italy’s most important river valleys Adige and Valsugana.
+This strategic locale offers my cycling friends and me a range of options to find the perfect mountain micro-climate for every ride.
 Here on the Vigolana Alto Piano (High Plateau), at 700 meters/ 2100 feet, days are mild and evenings welcome fresh mountain air.

-From this base, just above Lago di Caldonazzo where the Brenta River begins with views of the Panarotta/Viertrilo, our road leads to challenging passes like Passo Sommo, Passo Coe, Menador and Passo Vezzena.
-Many other famous treasures of the Adige Valley are on our doorstep, including Monte Bondone, Paganella and Monte Baldo.
-And, within easy reach, lies the world-famous climbs including Passo Manghen, Passo Rolle, Sella Ronda, Monte Grappa, and Passo Stelvio.
+From this base, just above Lago di Caldonazzo where the Brenta River begins with views of the Panarotta/Viertrilo, I take every opportunity to ride – and take my friends on rides of – challenging passes like Passo Sommo, Passo Coe, Menador and Passo Vezzena and tackle hardcore climbs including Monte Bondone, Paganella and Monte Baldo.
+We also set out for world-famous climbs within easy reach including Passo Manghen, Passo Rolle, Sella Ronda, Monte Grappa, and Passo Stelvio.

 What’s It Like to Cycle in Trentino?

 Cycling in Trentino during winter.
 Yep, I’m that crazy cyclist.

 The word is often overused, I realize, but this word sums up cycling in Trentino…epic.
 Every single ride.

 (For more, here are excerpts from an article written by my wife, a former professional travel writer, for Paste magazine in 2017):